Pascal-So/aoc_rust/Readme.md

 - [**Day 02**](https://adventofcode.com/2020/day/2)

-  Some more [nom][doc_nom] practice.
+  Some more [nom][crate_nom] practice.
 The most difficult thing about this at the moment is getting type deduction to work without a ton of boilerplate.

 - [**Day 03**](https://adventofcode.com/2020/day/3)